hainaqvi/eks-workshop/content/020_prerequisites/workspaceiam.md

 - Close the Preferences tab
 ![c9disableiam](/images/c9disableiam.png)

+{{% notice info %}}
+If you have two Cloud9 browser tabs open, your Cloud9 IAM role changes will not persist.
+Make sure you have only one Cloud9 tab/window open when making these changes.
+{{% /notice %}}

 To ensure temporary credentials aren't already in place we will also remove any existing credentials file:
 ```